 - Distributed consensus between interested parties becomes fast even though you are geographically segregated.

 Because of all these, I think different types of blockchain will be used for different type of industries as and when required.

 Where we require privacy and control, private & consortium blockchain will be a good option and where we require openness, as well as censorship resistance public blockchains, are a must need.

-And that’s different people are discussing different use cases of the blockchain tech across various industry verticals.
+And that’s why different people are discussing different use cases of the blockchain tech across various industry verticals.